Thank you for your response

-The main purpose of capital protection funds, which is a classification of a closed-end hybrid fund, is to safeguard the interest of the investors during economic downturns and at the same time offer them some scope for capital appreciation.
-Given the nature of these funds, they substantially minimize the risk of capital loss with the major chunk of the amount invested in AAA-rated bonds which have only a minimal chance of defaulting.
+The primary objective of capital protection funds is to safeguard the interest of the investors during economic downturns and at the same time, preserve their capital.
+Given the nature of these funds, they substantially minimise the risk of capital loss with the significant chunk of the amount invested in AAA-rated bonds which have only a minimal chance of defaulting.

-Capital protection funds typically invest a major share, about 80 percent of the total investment amount into highly secure debt instruments like AAA-rated bonds.
-The remaining 20 percent of the amount is invested in much riskier avenues like equity.
-The design of the fund thus protects the principal.
-Regardless of how the equity market fares during economic downturns, the principal amount is protected.
+Capital protection funds typically invest a major share, about 80% of the total investment amount into highly secure debt instruments like AAA-rated bonds.
+The remaining 20% of the amount is invested in much riskier avenues like equity.
+The design of the fund thus protects the principal, regardless of how the equity market fares during economic downturns, the principal amount is protected.

-Capital Protection Funds are far better than FDs if the safety of capital is the primary objective for you.
-These funds tend to give higher post-tax returns as compared to other pure fixed-income havens like in the case of fixed maturity plans.
+Capital protection funds are far better than FDs if the safety of capital is the primary objective.
+These funds tend to provide higher post-tax returns as compared to other pure fixed-income havens like fixed maturity plans.

-These hybrid funds are best suited for risk-averse, new and/or first-time investors and even those investors who have difficulty investing in equity funds separately on their own.
+These hybrid funds are best suited for risk-averse, new or first-time investors and even those investors who have rigour investing in equity options separately on their own.
 Investing in capital protection funds is also a good way for you to garner experience in equity investing.

 The downside of investing in capital protection funds is that the returns on these funds are capped and the lock-in period does not allow investors to exit before the maturity, unlike in the case of open-ended debt funds.
 Hence, it is ideal for investors who want to invest with a long-term perspective in mind.
 There is no room for capital appreciation with regards to fall in interest rates either.

-It is important to remember that capital protection is not guaranteed but assured.
+It is important to remember that capital protection is not guaranteed.
 Debt instruments like government bonds, bank fixed deposits and post office savings guarantee returns based on an institutional cover.
 On the other hand, these schemes offer protection of capital by structuring the portfolio optimally.